 101. BEGINNING GERMAN I 3 cr.
 Introduction to German, with focus on speaking, listening, reading, and writing.
 Students learn to ask and answer questions and share information about themselves, their families, and their daily activities.
 Open only to students with little or no previous study of German.
 (Fall)

 102. BEGINNING GERMAN II 3 cr.
 Prerequisite: GR 101 or equivalent.
 Expansion of skills acquired in GR 101.
-Students build on their basic knowledge of everyday German-speaking culture (through topics such as tourism and transportation and leisure activities), improve their communicative competence, and develop skills needed to negotiate a variety of cultural settings.
+Students build on their basic knowledge of everyday German-speaking culture (e.g., tourism, transportation, and leisure activities), improve their communicative competence, and develop skills needed for various cultural settings.
 (Spring)

 201-202.
 INTERMEDIATE GERMAN I, II: ISSUES IN GERMAN-SPEAKING CULTURES 3 cr. each.
 Prerequisite for 201: GR 102 or equivalent; prerequisite for GR 202: GR 201 or equivalent.
 Grammar review and practice of speaking, writing, reading, and listening, coupled with themes in contemporary German society, including geography, German history since 1945, popular culture, and multiculturalism.
 (Fall-201, Spring-202)